Bayesian Cluster Weighted Gaussian Models

 To put matters into context, let us consider observed data consisting of independent pairs $\{(y_i, \mathbf x_{i}^\top)^\top, i = 1,\ldots,n\}$, where $n$ denotes the sample size.
-Each observation consists of a continuous response variable (denoted as $y_i$) which could be linearly affected by a (subset) of $p$ covariates, denoted as $\mathbf x_i = (x_{i1},\ldots,x_{ip})^\top$, for $i=1,\ldots,n$.
-We consider the situation where the population exhibits heterogeneity; i.e., it consists of an unknown number of latent groups (or clusters), where each cluster exhibits distinct patterns in the underlying (linear) relation of the response ($y$) to the covariates ($\mathbf x$).
+Each observation consists of a continuous response variable (denoted as $y_i$) which could be linearly affected by a subset of $p$ covariates, denoted as $\mathbf x_i = (x_{i1},\ldots,x_{ip})^\top$, for $i=1,\ldots,n$.
+We consider cases where the population exhibits heterogeneity, i.e., it consists of an unknown number of latent groups (or clusters), where each cluster exhibits distinct patterns in the underlying (linear) relation of the response ($y$) to the covariates ($\mathbf x$).
 The goal then, is to infer the number of hidden clusters as well as their underlying distributional characteristics.
 Under a model-based clustering point of view \citep{banfield1993model, bensmail1997inference, fraley2002model, mcnicholas2016model, grun2019model}, the focus is on $p(y| \mathbf x)$ (the conditional distribution of the response given the covariates) and, typically, each cluster is associated with a mixture component (note, however, that the reverse correspondence does not necessarily hold; see discussion in Section \ref{sec:K}).
 The nature of the modelling approach then depends on the assumption imposed on $\mathbf x$, which may lead to mixtures of regressions and mixtures of experts when the covariates are considered to be fixed or, alternatively, to cluster-weighted mixtures with random covariates.
 Below we provide a brief overview of these types of models and elaborate upon our contribution.

-Typically, in a regression setting, the covariates are considered fixed.
-However, this is not always a realistic assumption.
-Random covariates can occur in any application where it is not possible to control their values. \cite{Hosmer} estimated a mixture of two regressions, motivated by an example where female and male halibuts can be grouped by examining the relationship between their length (response variable) and age (covariate).
-Commercial catches are used for this purpose and in such a setting it is difficult to control the age of each fish \citep{hennig2000identifiablity}. \cite{perrakis2023regularized} are motivated by latent disease sub-types in biomedicine, where subtype-speciﬁc covariance patterns can help to reveal heterogeneity in the response (cancer type).
-According to \cite{punzo2015parsimonious}, the main benefit when considering random covariates in a mixture of regressions is that they affect the clustering structure, a property which is known as \textit{assignment dependence} \citep{hennig2000identifiablity}.